ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: measure_record_length_is_finite

         Specifies whether to take continuous measurements.
 Call the :py:meth:`nidcpower.Session.abort` method to stop continuous measurements.
 When this property is set to False and the :py:attr:`nidcpower.Session.source_mode` property is set to :py:data:`~nidcpower.SourceMode.SINGLE_POINT`, the :py:attr:`nidcpower.Session.measure_when` property must be set to :py:data:`~nidcpower.MeasureWhen.AUTOMATICALLY_AFTER_SOURCE_COMPLETE` or :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`.
-When this property is set to False and the :py:attr:`nidcpower.Session.source_mode` property is set to :py:data:`~nidcpower.SourceMode.SEQUENCE`, the :py:attr:`nidcpower.Session.measure_when` property must be set to :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`. for information about supported devices.
+When this property is set to False and the :py:attr:`nidcpower.Session.source_mode` property is set to :py:data:`~nidcpower.SourceMode.SEQUENCE`, the :py:attr:`nidcpower.Session.measure_when` property must be set to :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`.
         Default Value: True

-        .. note:: This property is not available in a session involving multiple channels.
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.
+This property is not available in a session involving multiple channels.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.